getify/You-Dont-Know-JS/types-grammar/ch2.md

 * `split(..)`: produces an array of string values as split at the specified string or regular-expression boundaries

-* `padStart(..)` / `padEnd(..)`: produces a new string value with padding (default " " whitespace, but can be overriden) applied to either the start (left in LTR locales, right in RTL locales) or the end (right in LTR locales), left in RTL locales), so that the final string result is at least of a specified length
+* `padStart(..)` / `padEnd(..)`: produces a new string value with padding (default " " whitespace, but can be overridden) applied to either the start (left in LTR locales, right in RTL locales) or the end (right in LTR locales), left in RTL locales), so that the final string result is at least of a specified length

 * `startsWith(..)` / `endsWith(..)`: checks either the start (left in LTR locales, right in RTL locales) or the end (right in LTR locales) of the original string for the string value argument; returns a boolean result